SelahattinZorba/passgean/README.md

 ## Requirements

-python3.8 or above. \n
+python3.8 or above.\
-passwordgen.txt -> for storing created passwords.
+passwordgen.txt -> for storing created passwords.\
 randompassgen.txt -> for your brute force list.